Lecture 3: Ordinal Logistic Regression

 We can see that it is somewhat likely to apply to graduate school with a probability of 0.48.
 Thus, we could classify the student in this ordinal category.

+Beside predicting probabilities for each ordinal response category, we can predict the corresponding cumulative odds.
 Unfortunately, predict() with polr() does not provide a quick way to compute this model’s corresponding predicted cumulative odds for a new observation.
-Nonetheless, we could use function vglm()(from package VGAM) again while keeping in mind that this function labels the response categories as numbers.
+Nonetheless, we could use function vglm()(from package VGAM) while keeping in mind that this function labels the response categories as numbers.
 Let us check this for decision with levels().

 Hence, unlikely is 1, somewhat likely is 2, and very likely is 3.
 Now, let us use vglm() with propodds to fit the same model (named ordinal_model_vglm) as follows: